rguske/rguske.github.io/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon/index.md

 # A Linux Development Desktop with VMware Horizon - Part I: Horizon

+## The Universal Workbench

 I often thought about writing down my experiences on the topics of *Jumphosts*, *Shell-modifications* and *useful tools* in a series of blog posts, but I hadn´t found the right moment, until I saw the following Tweet, where Alex asked his followers how they get access to a Linux system if they aren´t running Linux on their workstation (locally).

 <center> {{< tweet 1210952121488728066 >}} </center>

-Similar to Mark´s answer, I´m also using a VDI (Virtual-Desktop-Infrastructure) desktop for my purposes and I began writing this series...back in January...time passed by and due to other projects I worked on and which demanded a lot of my attention (<a href="https://twitter.com/search?q=vCenter%20Event%20Broker%20Appliance&src=typed_query" target="_blank">#VEBA</a> :grin:), it took a little bit longer to publish them.
+Similar to Mark´s answer, I´m also using a VDI (Virtual-Desktop-Infrastructure) desktop for my purposes and I began writing this series...back in January...time passed by and due to other projects I worked on and which demanded a lot of my attention ([VEBA](https://www.vmweventbroker.io) :grin:), it took a little bit longer to publish them.

----
+{{< admonition type=success title="Thank You" open=true >}}

-**BIG THANKS** to <a href="https://de.linkedin.com/in/gerrit-lehr-b00a34a9" target="_blank">Gerrit Lehr</a>, <a href="https://twitter.com/HilkoLantinga" target="_blank">Hilko Lantinga</a> and <a href="https://twitter.com/ivirtualex" target="_blank">Alex Lopez</a> for your valuable input and feedback.
+Big thanks to [Gerrit Lehr](https://de.linkedin.com/in/gerrit-lehr-b00a34a9), [Hilko Lantinga](https://twitter.com/HilkoLantinga) and [Alex Lopez](https://twitter.com/ivirtualex) for your valuable input and feedback.
+{{< /admonition >}}

 ---